 - Lampshaded in an episode of Darkwing Duck where the villainess does just this to Darkwing and Launchpad.
 DW lectures her for resorting to such and old cliche, but is forced to admit that while not terribly original, tying someone to a railroad track is indeed effective.

 - In the 1948 Tom and Jerry short "Kitty Foiled", Tom tied Jerry to a toy railroad track.
 The mouse got saved by the canary, who bombed the toy railway with a bowling ball, smashing straight through the floor and dispatching the onrushing train into the basement.

-- In Popeye, this was Bluto's first very first method of capturing Olive.
-There he tied her up with the tracks.
-Olive Oyl would pull her arms out of the constricting tracks to wave and holler, then put them back into the tracks.
+- In Popeye, this was Bluto's very first method of capturing Olive.
+When he tied her up with the tracks, Olive Oyl would pull her arms out of the constricting tracks to wave and holler, then put them back into the tracks.
 How does Popeye save her?
 By punching the train into scrap with one blow!

 - In the second of the Roger Rabbit Shorts, made after the success of Who Framed Roger Rabbit, Roger and Baby Herman end up on a roller coaster.
 Out of nowhere, about half way through the skit, Jessica Rabbit turns up tied to the roller coaster by Droopy wearing a top hat and big mustache.
 After passing this Roger and Herman even give an Aside Glance because of how random this is.

 - Played straight in the old X-Men cartoon with Jubilee tied up on the subway tracks.
 It was only a mental image of Jubilee implanted in Wolverine's mind so he'd get splatted trying to save her, though.

 - Played straight on at least two instances in the Mega Man cartoon.
 Since he was a robot, he was electrified to the rail rather than tied.